 Q: How is the CSA calendar organized?

 Music and Early Childhood have two 15-week semesters: September to mid-January, and mid-January to May.
-Visual Arts has two 10-week semesters: September to late November and mid-January to late March.
-During the summer we offer various enrichment courses in music and visual art.
+During the summer we offer various enrichment courses in early childhood music and Suzuki Samplers.

 Most music students continue to take private lessons during the summer but with a more flexible schedule.

 Q: What are the credentials of CSA faculty members?
 Do college students teach?

 Our teachers are professional musicians, with the majority of them holding postgraduate degrees in their respective disciplines.
 Biographical information is available for each faculty member.

 Many Wheaton College Music Conservatory interns work at Community School of the Arts, but always under the supervision of a CSA faculty member.

 Q: What performance opportunities are available for students?

 There are numerous annual large-scale performance opportunities for music students as well as studio recitals every semester.

 Q: Can we pay our bill in monthly payments?